 Asian-themed stilt-walkers and an oversized-dragon

-The property celebrates the year of the Rabbit with festive décor throughout the common areas.
-Must see, includes a picture prefect oversized 2023 letters in Macy’s Promenade, a larger-than-life Chinese dragon in the Dining Arroyo and an insta-worthy photo wall filled with festive décor located in the hallway near H&M.
+The property celebrates the year of the Dragon with festive décor throughout the common areas.
+Must see, includes a picture prefect oversized 2024 letters in Macy’s Promenade, a larger-than-life Chinese dragon in the Dining Arroyo and an insta-worthy photo wall filled with festive décor located in the hallway near H&M.

 Location: Park Centre Drive at Downtown Summerlin